In Vitro Diagnostic Regulation (IVDR)

-You can watch the below 6 minutes long webinar where Tim Kool explains the key elements and implications of IVDR.
+You can view the webinar explaining the key elements and implications of IVDR below.

 Main differences between IVDD and IVDR

-IVDR is approximately four times longer than the IVDD, which can also be seen in the image above.
+IVDR is approximately four times longer than the IVDD.
 There are several points that every IVD manufacturer should be aware of:

 What does it mean for pathology professionals?